 At GateHouse Media, our mission is to deliver high quality and trusted journalism, products and services that enrich the communities we serve — our readers, commercial partners, employees and investors.

-While we have experienced significant growth since 2012, we continually strive to make ourselves not just a bigger company, but a stronger company.
+While we have experienced significant growth, we continually strive to make ourselves not just a bigger company, but a stronger one.

 Community InvolvementGateHouse employees giving back to their communities